srinjoyc/fcl-docs/README.md

 > :warning: **This method can only be used client side.**

 Used to authenticate the current user via any wallet that supports FCL.
-Once called, FCL will initiate communication with the configured `challenge.handshake` endpoint or default to the `discovery.wallet` endpoint which lets the user select a supported custodial wallet ([see supported wallets](#Wallets)).
+Once called, FCL will initiate communication with the configured `discovery.wallet` endpoint which lets the user select a supported custodial wallet ([see supported wallets](#Wallets)). :tomato: Fix link

 ### Note

-:warning: Either `challenge.handshake` or `discovery.wallet` values **must** be set in the configuration before calling this method.
-See [FCL Configuration](#Methods).
+:warning: `discovery.wallet` value **must** be set in the configuration before calling this method.
+See [FCL Configuration](#Configuration).

 :loudspeaker: The default discovery endpoint will open an iframe overlay to let the user choose a supported wallet.